INFO-4602-5602/project-2-ncwit-team-5/Submission/README.md

   (d).Style: Keep the style consistent across all your views, with an eye towards intelligently applying visual design.

-The first visualization, we use python3 do data clean(Jupyter).
+The first visualization, we use python3 do data clean(Jupyter) and use D3 show the graph.
 The file name is py.ipynb in the data process folder.
-We extracted “Enroll, Female: Average ACT Math Score” and “Enroll, Male: Average ACT Math Score”.
+We extracted “Enroll, Female: Average ACT Math Score” and “Enroll, Male: Average ACT Math Score”.Then drop the miss value.
 The code is:

 df.dropna(subset=['Enroll, Female: Avg.
 ACT Math Score (Enrl F)'], inplace = True)